Agrarox666/python-project-50/README.md

 Write the commands below in command line:

     1. git clone git@github.com:Agrarox666/python-project-50.git
+    2. make package-install
-2. make build
+    3. make build
-3. make install
+    4. make install

 Now you can use the programm.